 Is Low reverse T3 a bad thing?
 Does it need to be treated?

-For a short period of time, I don't think that having low reverse T3 is a problem and in fact I think it's actually a good thing.
+For a short period of time, I don't think that having low reverse T3 is a problem and, in fact, there may be reason to believe it's a good thing.

 But like all good things, too much can be a problem.

 You don't want to completely shut off this system by FORCING reverse T3 as low as you can go for an indefinite amount of time.

 Persistently low levels of reverse T3 may cause hyperthyroid symptoms if left suppressed for a long duration of time.